 Legendary Syracuse basketball coach Jim Boeheim involved in fatal car accident, district attorney says

+Legendary Syracuse basketball coach Jim Boeheim fatally hits pedestrian on interstate, district attorney says

 Legendary Syracuse men’s basketball Jim Boeheim was involved in a fatal car accident Wednesday night, striking and killing a pedestrian, a New York district attorney told local radio.